NAU-PIXEL/FLIR_Processing/readme.md

 Then install the Python version of the GDAL library matching the version of your system install of GDAL.
 The version can be found and installed by running
 > pip install --force-reinstall GDAL[numpy]==$(gdal-config --version)

 Also please ensure that a recent version of exiftool is installed, ideally greater than version 12, although the exact minimum required version is unknown.
+It is available on most OS distribution's repos, but if not check [its website](https://exiftool.org/) for installation instructions.

 # Cookbook
 Example scenarios: